marybethcassity/ExploreEmbeddings/README.md

-This project was created to explore [B-SOID](https://bsoid.org/) embeddings.
-The pose embedding (UMAP) and behavioral clustering (HDBSCAN) use the B-SOID algorithms.
-Currently, we only support [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut).
+This project was created to explore behavorial pose embeddings.
+Currently, we only support [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut) and [B-SOID](https://bsoid.org/).
 For help with DeepLabCut install, see [this](https://docs.google.com/document/d/1VsdeL4G_OTTggeyv5SzAn8GRBjdLrDKKMCqUvYcxpRQ/edit?usp=sharing) document.

 ## Windows (not GPU enabled)